diegoleteliers10/githubUserCli/README.md

    bun install
    ```

-3. Link the bin to run the code with "task-cli":
+3. Link the bin to run the code with "github-activity cli":

    ```bash
    bun link